UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailMerchantMemberDetail.md

 NewUnibeeApiBeanDetailMerchantMemberDetailWithDefaults instantiates a new UnibeeApiBeanDetailMerchantMemberDetail object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetMemberGroupPermission

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) GetMemberGroupPermission() map[string]UnibeeApiBeanMerchantRolePermission`

+GetMemberGroupPermission returns the MemberGroupPermission field if non-nil, zero value otherwise.

+### GetMemberGroupPermissionOk

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) GetMemberGroupPermissionOk() (*map[string]UnibeeApiBeanMerchantRolePermission, bool)`

+GetMemberGroupPermissionOk returns a tuple with the MemberGroupPermission field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemberGroupPermission

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) SetMemberGroupPermission(v map[string]UnibeeApiBeanMerchantRolePermission)`

+SetMemberGroupPermission sets MemberGroupPermission field to given value.

+### HasMemberGroupPermission

+`func (o *UnibeeApiBeanDetailMerchantMemberDetail) HasMemberGroupPermission() bool`

+HasMemberGroupPermission returns a boolean if a field has been set.

 ### GetMemberRoles